All posts

 2. The model decides to call a tool (show-contact).
 Your MCP server executes the tool handler and returns structured data.

-3. The host passes that data to your resource component via structuredContent.
+3. The host passes that data to your resource component via structuredContent over the MCP JSON-RPC protocol.

-4. Your component receives it through useToolData and renders it as UI.
+4. Your component receives it through useToolData and renders it as UI inside a sandboxed iframe.

 Your resource is pure UI.
 It doesn’t call APIs or run server logic.
 The AI model handles the intelligence, your tool handler provides the data, and your resource handles the presentation.
-This separation is why MCP Apps are portable: the same component works in ChatGPT, Claude, and any other host that implements the MCP App standard.
+This separation is why MCP Apps are portable: the same component works in ChatGPT, Claude, Goose, VS Code, Postman, MCPJam, and any other host that implements the ext-apps standard.

 Add Automated Tests